Skip to content

 Looking for a more technical perspective, Finbold consulted Avaunt, an IT expert and creator of ShardSpaceApp.

-“Unlike on message-based VM’s like the EVM and SVM where users’ token and NFT balances are defined as line items inside smart contracts, native assets are like physical assets that live inside on-ledger vaults inside smart accounts which exist at the protocol level.
-So, when a user is transferring a token or NFT from one account to another the protocol enforces strict protocol level rules to withdraw an exact number of tokens from the isolated vault inside the users smart account which is independent from all the other resource vaults in their account.
-Radix, MVX and Cardano are some of the platforms that make use of the inherently more secure features of native assets.”
+“Unlike in message-based virtual machines (VMs) like the EVM and SVM, where users’ token and NFT balances are defined as line items within smart contracts, platforms like Radix treat native assets as physical assets that reside in on-ledger vaults within smart accounts, which exist at the protocol level.
+When a user transfers a token or NFT from one account to another, the protocol enforces strict rules to withdraw the exact number of tokens from the isolated vault inside the user’s smart account, independent from other resource vaults within the account.
+Radix, MVX, and Cardano are some of the networks that leverage the inherently more secure features of native assets.”

 – Avaunt